Cowden Disease (Multiple Hamartoma Syndrome) Workup

 Initiate annual or biannual screening mammograms early in women, and perform them regularly to screen for breast cancer.
 See Medical Care for considerations regarding prophylactic mastectomy.
 Mammograms in men may be considered, especially if clinically indicated, but men’s risk for breast cancer may not be increased over the general male population.

-Chest radiography may be performed, as may thyroid scanning.
+Chest radiography may be performed.

 Consider MRI of the brain if CNS symptoms are present to exclude Lhermitte-Duclos disease (dysplastic gangliocytoma of cerebellum).
 Based on a report by Lok et al, obtaining baseline head MRI findings from all patients diagnosed with Cowden disease (multiple hamartoma syndrome) may be reasonable because 35% of the Cowden disease (multiple hamartoma syndrome) patients studied had significant findings when one was obtained.[16]
 Significant CNS symptoms (including headache or other focal neurologic signs) also may indicate the need for a follow-up head MRI in Cowden syndrome patients.
 A study of Lhermitte-Duclos disease patients using positron emission tomography suggested that these patients should be followed regularly in case of progression of these lesions.[18]